bSI-InfraRoom/MVD-Infra-Test-Instructions/E2b-ASTPC/Validation Criteria.md

 | IfcElementAssembly | TURNOUTPANEL  | 1       | 2       | IfcRail         | CHECKRAIL    |
 | IfcElementAssembly | TURNOUTPANEL  | 52      | 52      | IfcTrackElement | SLEEPER      |

-NOTE:
-- when **Minimum** and **Maximum** have the same value, it means exactly.
-Example: Minimum=Maximum=2, means that the assembly must aggregates exactly 2 elements of the requested type.
-- when **Maximum** is empty, it means unlimited.
-Example: Minimum=1; Maximum=empty, means that the assembly must aggregate 1 or more elements of the requested type.

 </details>